Worms Forts: Under Siege

 Concept art for the weapon could also be found on the game's official website[6], where the Fridge catapult is labeled as the "BananaBomb Launcher", with no ferrets to be seen.

-This suggests that the iconic Banana Bomb was intended to be featured in this game as well, the weapon may have produced Banana Bomb clusters upon exploding instead of Frozen Ferrets, but it was changed at some point for one reason or another.
+This suggests that the iconic Banana Bomb was intended to be featured in this game, the weapon may have produced Banana Bomb clusters upon exploding instead of Frozen Ferrets, only to be changed at some point for one reason or another.

 Minor Name Differences